 Welcome to my personal website.
-I am full professor at the Department of Chemistry, University of Antwerp, and currently I am the Department Chair.
+I am full professor at the Department of Chemistry, University of Antwerp.
 I am also head of the research group PLASMANT .

 We are studying plasma and plasma-surface interactions by means of computer modeling and experiments, for various applications, i.e., CO2 and N2 conversion into value-added chemicals, plasma medicine, microelectronics, nanotechnology and analytical chemistry.

 The research we perform on CO2 and N2 conversion by plasma and plasma catalysis includes modelling the plasma chemistry (by 0D chemical kinetics modelling, focussing on the role of CO2 or N2 vibrational levels for better energy efficiency, as well as on mixtures of CO2 with CH4, H2O, H2 and N2), modelling various plasma reactors (i.e., dielectric barrier discharges (DBDs) and packed bed DBDs, microwave plasmas, gliding arc discharges and atmospheric pressure glow discharges) by 2D or 3D fluid models, to improve the design for energy-efficient CO2 or N2 conversion, modelling plasma-catalyst interaction (i.e., penetration of plasma species inside catalyst pores, and density functional theory (DFT) to study chemical reactions at the catalyst surface; the latter in collaboration with Erik Neyts), as well as experiments in three types of plasma reactors: (packed bed) DBDs (in collaboration with the Laboratory for Adsorption and Catalysis), reverse vortex flow gliding arc and an atmospheric pressure glow discharge with fast gas flow.